 A global perspective can also help us realize just how imbalanced most Canadians’ investment portfolios are.
 According to a 2017 study by Vanguard, the average Canadian investor has 59% of their equity portfolio invested in Canadian stocks.
 Compare this to Canada’s current share of global capital markets, which hovers around 3%.
 This means that the average Canadian has overweighted Canada by 56 percentage points compared to its relative importance to global stock markets!
 This phenomenon is referred to as ‘home country bias’ and, according to the study, Canadians are more susceptible to it than anyone other than Australians.
 Perhaps it’s due to the massive geographic scale of Canada — a place where you can drive 76 hours consecutively without needing a passport (Toronto to Inuvik) — but for some reason Canadians love to invest in our own companies.

-This investment style is particularly dangerous because the Canadian market is so concentrated in financial services (32% of the total) and resources (29%), and has poor representation in sectors like consumer products, health care and information technology.
+This bias is particularly dangerous for Canadians because the TSX is heavily concentrated in sectors such as financial services (32%) and resources (29%), and has poor representation in sectors like consumer products, health care and information technology.

 Now there are several legitimate arguments for overweighting Canada as a Canadian investor.
 The one you hear most often is liability matching.
 Since a Canadian’s liabilities (e.g. future spending) will be in Canadian dollars, their assets should match up against their liabilities from a currency perspective.
 As a Canadian, when I invest in the Royal Bank of Canada, I don’t need to worry about currency movements the way that I do when I invest in Amazon or HSBC.
 I buy this argument to a certain extent, but it doesn’t justify having over half of an investment portfolio invested in Canadian stocks.
 This sort of overconcentration in Canada can result in a risky and undiversified portfolio.
 Over the last 10 years, it would have also resulted in a lot less money.